 Yi Peng in Mae Jo, Chiang Mai

-An inside look at Northern Thailand’s floating lanterns festival
+Northern Thailand’s floating lanterns festival

 There are few words which can describe the emotions of absolute awe one experiences during Yi Peng.
 Yi Peng is a floating lanterns festival which happens at Mae Jo university, approximately 18 kilometers from Chiang Mai’s city centre.
 It’s an annual festival, which happens in conjunction with the popular Loy Krathong.
 Some may argue that this is not entirely off-the-beaten-path, though it seems to be an annual event just trying to figure out WHEN the event is actually happening.